 Problem ejecting USB Mass Storage – This device is currently in use, close any programs or windows that might be using this device, and then try again.

-USB error: This device is currently in use
+Fix This device is currently in use USB error on Windows 11/10

-There are various methods by which this error can be fixed.
-But before you begin, do close all open windows and programs that may be using the USB, wait for a few seconds, and then try.
+There are various methods for fixing this error.
+But before you begin, close all open windows and programs that may be using the USB, wait for a few seconds, and then try.
 If this does not help, read on.

 - Use DISKPART.